 When deciding what to do with an inheritance or windfall, consider working with a financial advisor who can help you objectively evaluate your options and also understand the emotional dynamic involved.
 When we develop a financial plan for our clients, we combine all the pieces of their financial and life situation to create one cohesive view.
 Using income, fixed expenses and other discretionary spending data, we are able to project clients’ cash flows.

-Through modeling, we can help you prioritize goals and evaluate trade-offs by developing what-if scenarios complete with a timeline and funding projections.
+Through modeling, we can help you prioritize goals and evaluate trade-offs through what-if scenarios, a timeline, and funding projections.
 Instead of going it blind, you can make an informed decision based on actionable data.